Galenosheastone/Copie_Group_Metabolomics_tools/README.md

 # Copie_Group_Metabolomics_tools
 Metabolomics Statistics Tools for the Copie Lab Group

-Here you will find all the R tools for the processing of Metabolomic Statistical Aanlysis
+Here you will find R files for our of Metabolomics Statistical Aanlysis